DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

 outdated syntax compared to the current standard.
 We will try to use all of the example scripts in the videos while keeping them as modern as possible.

-Of course, we won’t limit ourselves to the videos.
+Of course, we won't limit ourselves to the videos.
 The purpose of this guide is to help you in the best way possible!
 Additional information and sections may be added as we see fit.